thejoshwolfe/yauzl/README.md

    Use and provide async APIs.
  * Keep memory usage under control.
    Don't attempt to buffer entire files in RAM at once.
+ * Never crash (if used properly).
+   Don't let malformed zip files bring down client applications who are trying to catch errors.

 ## Usage